 Korean Halloween costume parties

 And yes, costume parties are a big part of Halloween in South Korea!
 Especially in the different neighborhoods of Seoul, you can put on a costume and go out for a fun night out without being looked at as weird.
-You can dress up as a ghost, zombie, or perhaps your favorite fictional character!
+You can dress up as a ghost, monster, zombie, or perhaps your favorite fictional character!

 Some costume shops have popped up in the past couple of years, from where you can find costumes unless you want to make one yourself or order it online.